jen20/go-event-sourcing-sample/README.md

 Internally the `TrackChange` functions calls the `Transition` function on the aggregate to transform the aggregate based on the newly created event.

+To bind meta data to events use the `TrackChangeWithMetaData` function.

 The internal `Event` looks like this.

 ```go